1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1999 Penny Error List

-A 1999 Lincoln penny with a double-struck off-center penny can fetch up to $275 or more if the coin has brilliant luster.
+These errors generate strong collector interest due to their “impossible” appearance.
+A 1999 Lincoln penny with a double-struck off-center error can fetch up to $275 or more when the coin retains brilliant original luster.

 Also Read: 42 Rare Penny Errors List with Pictures (By Year)